scienceandus/scienceandus.github.io/index.md

 # Humans of Scicomm

-Our newest project, Humans of Scicomm, is an upcoming Medium publication and platform for sharing the stories of science communicators.
-We'll be interviewing science communication experts about their journeys in science communication.
+Our newest project, Humans of Scicomm, is an upcoming Medium collection and platform for sharing the stories of science communicators.
+We'll be interviewing science communication experts about challenges they've faced entering the field due to their identities.

 [Follow us on Medium](https://medium.com/science-and-us){: .button}